For the college's coronavirus updates, please visit http://www.cpcc.edu/coronavirus.

 As of July 14, NC Gov. Roy Cooper announced the state will remain in Phase Two for another three weeks, at least until Aug.
 7

 Central Piedmont announced July 7, that fall semester classes will begin on Aug.
 10, and be taught in multiple formats – online, hybrid, blended, and face-to-face.
 The majority of students will come to campus a minimal number of times, with the rest of their instruction occurring online.
 Registration for fall semester classes is open at www.cpcc.edu/admissions/registration.

 Student Web Access via E-Locker

 Web space is provided via e-Locker for students to complete college web-based projects.
 By using this service, you must read and agree to the College Acceptable Use Guidelines.

 In order to use your web space, you must already have a valid Central Piedmont login.
 The following instructions will help you configure your E-Locker space:

 - Connect to your e-Locker via WebDAV or on campus or using the SFTP/SCP secure FTP service.

 - Put any content you wish to be available via the web in the 'www' folder.

 Please note that the first time you connect to the server, it will ask you to verify its RSA key.
-As long as it is the same as the follwoing, you can be confident that you are connecting to the right server.
+As long as the RSA key is the same as the following, you can be confident that you are connecting to the right server: